bizflycloud/terraform-provider-bizflycloud/docs/resources/volume_attachment.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_volume_attachment"
 description: |-
     Provides a Bizfly Cloud Volume Attachment resource.
 This can be used to create and delete volume attachment to server.
 ---

 # Resource: bizflycloud_volume_attachment